 Note: African services trade data are patchy.
-The above indices are calculated only on the basis of countries for which data on services exports by sector were available from the fourth quarter of 2019 to the third quarter of 2020, and give an approximation for the continent.
+The above indices are calculated only based on countries for which services exports by sector were available from the fourth quarter of 2019 to the third quarter of 2020 and give an approximation for the continent.